What do Tuition Fees Include?

 - saving you travel time to Ashgrove

-- I receive no remuneration/benefit or compensation from the AMEB for hosting exams for either my students or those of other teachers exmined in my studio.
+- I receive no remuneration/benefit or compensation from the AMEB for hosting exams for either my students or those of other teachers examined in my studio.
 (I often need to have a number of students from outside my studio examined here, in order to meet AMEB minimum time requirements for an examiner to come to a private studio.)

 - It is also an AMEB requirement that I have the piano tuned immediately prior to exams, which is an additional expense, especially if the piano isn't really due for a tuning.

 - if I am unable to hold the exams in my studio, I try to arrange for them to be held at a colleague's studio, and I make time to be there to encourage the students.
 (Unfortunately I generally cannot manage to get to Ashgrove when students elect to sit for their exams at other times of the year.)